+Call: INDUSTRY Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.00 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 3.00 million.
-Type of Action Coordination and Support Actions Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-154 .
+Type of Action Coordination and Support Actions Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+172.